Projects

 Bus Timetable

 When I was in grad school, I got sick of having to lookup the Madison metro timetables to find the next bus to my house.
 To make my life easier, I wrote a small program to display the next available bus from the CS department bus stop.
-Subsequently, we also extended it to map the bus stops using the Google maps API.
+Subsequently, we also extended it to map the bus stops on a map using the Google maps API.
 I have not updated these pages in a while.
 It is quite likely that the bus times are outdated.